tanwasp/LunchBox-Android/intellij/doc/use_cases/check-restaurant.md

 ## 2. Preconditions

 * User is logged into a functional account
-* Restaurant profile exists in the app's database and has reviews
+* Restaurant profile exists in the app's database and has reviews (with tags)
 * A location is set for the user
   * This can be done automatically using the user's device
   * This can be set or changed manually by the user